escodebar/trainings/slides.md

 * Discuss in a group your current workflows
 * Think of possible scenarios where these workflows may be useful
 * Discuss where and who manages project complexity with these workflows
+* Make a pull request
+* Review the code of a pull request
+* Add comments to a pull request

 ---